-In a recent report by local Florida news station Spectrum News 13, an Orlando woman named April Carlino is suing Universal Orlando Resort after she was allegedly “electrocuted” at Universal’s Volcano Bay Water Park over the summer.
+In a recent report by local Florida news station Spectrum News 13, April Carlino’s Orlando woman is suing Universal Orlando Resort after she was allegedly “electrocuted” at Universal’s Volcano Bay Water Park over the summer.

-However, even though Carlino is suing Universal Orlando for over $15,000 and is requesting a jury trial, it’s unclear at this time if her allegations stack up against Universal Orlando’s previously published statements regarding the electrocution incident.
+However, even though Carlino is suing Universal Orlando for over $15,000 and is requesting a jury trial, it’s unclear if her allegations stack up against Universal Orlando’s previously published statements regarding the electrocution incident.

-It is true that on June 2, 2019, Universal Orlando’s Volcano Bay Water Park closed early after guests and team members reported feeling “electric shocks.”
-It had been open for only one hour that day when a guest reported that they weren’t feeling right.
-There were multiple reports of “possible electrocution” and people had felt “tingling sensations in their legs,” according to an Occupational Safety and Health Administration investigation report.
+It is true that on June 2, 2019, Universal Orlando’s Volcano Bay Water Park closed early after Guests and Team Members reported feeling “electric shocks.”
+It had been open for only one hour that day when a Guest reported that they weren’t feeling right.
+According to an Occupational Safety and Health Administration investigation report, there were multiple reports of “possible electrocution,” and people had felt “tingling sensations in their legs,” according to an Occupational Safety and Health Administration investigation report.

-However, the OSHA declined to cite Universal after the incident, saying that the resort was unaware of the electrical problem.
-Even though five lifeguards were taken to the hospital and several guests complained that day, there were no serious injuries reported.
-In the days after the incident, a Universal spokesperson said that the park had tested their electrical system and made the required repairs and modifications, and they believe that the problem had been resolved and the park was safe from that time onward.
+However, OSHA declined to cite Universal after the incident, saying that the Resort was unaware of the electrical problem.
+Even though five lifeguards were taken to the hospital and several Guests complained that day, no serious injuries were reported.
+A Universal spokesperson said that the Park had tested its electrical system and made the required repairs and modifications in the days after the incident.
+They believe that the problem had been resolved and the Park was safe from that time onward.

-And, according to local Florida news outlet WESH, Universal is actually blaming Carlino.
-Universal responded to the lawsuit saying that Carlino hadn’t used “reasonable care for her own safety” at the time of her alleged injuries.
-The park also said that, unlike what Carlino claims, they had no duty to warn people about any dangers of electrocution since they did not know about the electrical problems.
+And according to the local Florida news outlet WESH, Universal is blaming Carlino.
+Universal responded to the lawsuit saying that Carlino hadn’t used “reasonable care for her own safety” when her alleged injuries.
+The Park also noted that, unlike what Carlino claims, they had no duty to warn people about any dangers of electrocution since they did not know about the electrical problems.
 But Universal’s response also did not say how Carlino was supposed to have known she would be shocked.

 We will continue to update Inside the Magic as more news is released regarding this lawsuit filed against Universal Orlando.
-Keep in mind that if you ever experience any issues or concerns while at a Universal theme park, contact a team member as soon as possible.
+If you ever experience any issues or concerns while at a Universal theme Park, contact a Team Member as soon as possible.